Yes Resources

 All Under One Banner AUOB organises Independence marches and rallies throughout Scotland and these are always hugely enjoyable and well organised.
 See the dates below for 2026:

-Believe in Scotland Believe in Scotland is effectively a coalition of affiliated grassroots Yes Groups.
+Believe in Scotland Believe in Scotland is a campaigning organisation for Independence, effectively a coalition of affiliated grassroots Yes Groups.
 It exists to reach out to undecided voters and to help coordinate, fund and support the needs of the grassroots Yes movement on a local and national level.
 Believe in Scotland is probably best known for its publication Scotland the Brief (in partnership with Business for Scotland), which makes the economic case for Scottish independence.

 Salvo Salvo is the campaigning arm of Liberation Scotland.
 “We are dedicated to restoring Scotland’s national, constitutional and historic rights as set out in our interim constitution.
 Our mission is to bring the Scottish people together again and awaken them to the fact that Scotland’s constitutional future is not dependant on any political deal with a Westminster government.
 Instead, we will make them aware of the Claim of Right, which was not destroyed by the Treaty of Union but was a critical part of the UK’s creation and remains the lawful guarantee of Scotland’s deliberately hidden constitution.”